-The Participating Employee will be subject to capital gains tax at a flat rate if he/she subsequently sells the Shares acquired under the ESPP at a gain.
+The Participating Employee will be subject to capital gains tax at a flat rate if he/she subsequently sells the Shares acquired under the ESPP at a gain to the extent the gain exceeds the Participating Employee's annual exemption amount for the year.
 The taxable amount will be the difference between the sale proceeds and fair market value of the Shares on the Purchase Date, less any expenses incidental to the sale (e.g. broker fees).
-A nominal amount of the annual capital gain is exempt from tax.
 The cost base of the Shares is calculated on a "First In, First Out ("FIFO") basis, which means that when the Participating Employee purchase Shares on different dates and not all of those Shares are being sold, those Shares that were purchased earlier are deemed to be sold first.
 The FIFO rule does not apply to Shares purchased and sold within a four-week period.

 The Participating Employees is required to report and pay the income tax, USC and PRSI due to the Collector General within 30 days of the Purchase Date, regardless of whether the Shares are retained or immediately sold.
 The tax payment must be accompanied by a Form RTSO1, which requires details of the Purchase Date, total amount of income gain and the total tax liability.
 In addition, the Participating Employee must include the purchase of Shares in his or her annual tax return, due by October 31st in the year following the Purchase Date.
-The employee is not required to withhold income tax, USC or PRSI contributions due on the Participating Employee's ESPP income.
+The employer is not required to withhold income tax, USC or PRSI contributions due on the Participating Employee's ESPP income.